elastos/Elastos/CR.CyberRepublic/front-end/experimental-docs/privnet/intro.md

 #### 2. Setup the ELA Mainchain seed node -&nbsp;[guide is here](/core/mainchain/mainchain.md), don't have it mine by setting the `PowConfiguration` in `config.json` to:

+But since we are setting up a new genesis block we need to do the following things:

+1. run `glide cc && glide update && glide install` make sure you delete the `elastos` folder in case it was leftover

+2. change the genesis block timestamp in `blockchain/blockchain.go - line 106` to near the current time

+3.

 ```
 "PowConfiguration": {